creaktive/pianolizer/README.md

 # Pianolizer

+## Description

+A simple and efficient algorithm for spectral analysis of music.
+Examples for browser and Raspberry Pi are provided.

 ## tl;dr

 - [Pianolizer app](https://sysd.org/pianolizer/) - runs directly in the browser.
 Also, mobile browser.
 Chrome is recommended for the best experience.